itucsdb1514/itucsdb15/docs/user/member2.rst

 .. figure:: stadiumsPage.PNG
       :scale: 50 %
-      :alt: screenshot of players page
+      :alt: screenshot of stadiums page

 This page contains information about the stadiums, the year they were built in and the city they're in.
 The user is allowed to add, delete and update the information about the stadiums.
 The user can also search stadiums using one or more of the attributes.